eruigu/eruigu/README.md

 ---
 # About Me 😎
 I'm a full-stack engineer with a passion for creating quality software to solve problems and generally just for fun.
 We live in a time where tech is expanding in every direction exponentially and it's exciting!
-Well, until chatGPT becomes sentient and erases all humans (see Skynet from Terminator or iRobot 😵).
+Well, until chatGPT becomes sentient and erases all humans (see Skynet or iRobot 😵).

 I've had a passion for software from a young age whether it was rooting Andriods to allow for custom UIs, to being the token "IT Specialist" for all my family tech needs (mostly wifi configs/random appliances).

 I really grasped the possibilities of software during my time in college, okstate (Go Pokes!), where I got to learn and work with great people.
 In this great sea of tech, I'm thrilled to be able to learn/build impactful software.
 I thrive in novel, challenging, and innovative areas.
 If you have any cool projects or opportunities please reach out and let's build something great together!

 <p>